-It's important protection
+• It's important protection

-Here's why you should consider enrolling in the Federal Long Term Care Insurance Program:
+Why should you should consider applying for coverage under the Federal Long Term Care Insurance Program (FLTCIP)?

 - FEHB plans do not cover the cost of long term care.
-Also called "custodial care," long term care is help you receive when you need assistance performing activities of daily living such as bathing or dressing yourself.
-This need can strike anyone at any age and the cost of care can be substantial. - The Federal Long Term Care Insurance Program can help protect you from the potentially high cost of long term care.
-This coverage gives you control over the type of care you receive and where you receive it.
-It can also help you remain independent, so you won't have to worry about being a burden to your loved ones. - It's to your advantage to apply sooner rather than later.
-Long term care insurance is something you must apply for, and pass a medical screening (called underwriting) in order to be enrolled.
-Certain medical conditions will prevent some people from being approved for coverage.
-By applying while you're in good health, you could avoid the risk of having a change in health disqualify you from obtaining coverage.
+Also called "custodial care," long term care is help you receive to perform activities of daily living such as bathing or dressing yourself or supervision you receive because of a severe cognitive impairment.
+The need for long term care can strike anyone at any age and the cost of care can be substantial. - The Federal Long Term Care Insurance Program can help protect you from the potentially high cost of long term care.
+This coverage gives you options regarding the type of care you receive and where you receive it.
+With FLTCIP coverage, you won't have to worry about relying on your loved ones to provide or pay for your care. - It's to your advantage to apply sooner rather than later.
+In order to qualify for coverage under the FLTCIP, you must apply and pass a medical screening (called underwriting).
+Certain medical conditions, or combinations of conditions, will prevent some people from being approved for coverage.
+By applying while you're in good health, you could avoid the risk of having a future change in your health disqualify you from obtaining coverage.
 Also, the younger you are when you apply, the lower your premiums. - You don't have to wait for an open season to apply.
 The Federal Long Term Care Insurance Program accepts applications from eligible persons at any time.
 You will have to complete a full underwriting application, which asks a number of questions about your health.
 However, if you are a new or newly eligible employee, you (and your spouse, if applicable) have a limited opportunity to apply using the abbreviated underwriting application, which asks fewer questions.
-If you marry, your new spouse will also have a limited opportunity to apply using abbreviated underwriting.
-Qualified relatives are also eligible to apply with full underwriting.

-To find out more and to request an application
+Newly married spouses of employees also have a limited opportunity to apply using abbreviated underwriting. - Qualified relatives are also eligible to apply.
+Qualified relatives include spouses and adult children of employees and annuitants, and parents, parents-in-law, and stepparents of employees. - To find out more and to request an application

-Call 1-800/LTC-FEDS (1-800/582-3337) (TTY 1-800/843-3557) or visit www.ltcfeds.com.
+Call 1-800-LTC-FEDS (1-800-582-3337) (TTY 1-800-843-3557) or visit www.ltcfeds.com.